Davidwallacesadler/cs_app/chapter_2_representing_and_manipulating_information/section_2_integer_representations/README.md

 "[With unsigned integers] the overflow case has the effect of decrementing the su, by 2^w."
 (123) We are essentially "chopping off" the overflow bit(s).
 The overflow acts almost like a "reset" mod 2^w.
 This makes sense because modulo essentially clamps the values between 0 and 2^w.

 "An arithmetic operation is said to *overflow* when the full integer result cannot fit within the word size limits of the data type."
-(123) This make sense.
-Overflow just means we cannot represent the result in the current word size!
+(123) This makes sense.
+Overflow just means we cannot represent the result in the current word size -- it's too big!

-To detect overflow of unsigned addition: "The computation of *s* (x + y, x, y >= 0) overflowed if and only if s < x (or equivalently, s < y)"
+To detect overflow of unsigned addition: "The computation of *s* (x + y, x, y >= 0) overflowed if and only if s < x (or equivalently, s < y)" (124).
+We can extend this to thinking about additive inverses!
+If we have an unsigned integer and add another one that gets us to overflow back to zero (2^w - x) and that is the definition of an additive inverse!
+Super cool!

+## 2.3.2 Two's Complement Addition

+"When the sum x + y exceeds TMax we say that a *positive overflow* has ocurred" (126).
+This make sense based on what we just learned in the previous section when dealing with unsigned integers.
+If the new value is too big to be represented by the max value of a two's complement integer in the word size we rollover back to zero.

+"When the sum of x + y is less than Tmin we say that a *negative overflow* has ocurred" (126).
+Again, this makes sense based on "rolling over" back to zero.

+"Since two's complement addition has the exact same bit level representation, we can characterize the operation +(t/w) as one of converting the arguments to unsigned, performing unsigned addition, and then converting to two's complement" (126).
+So to add two two's complement integers, we pretty much just add them the same as unsigned numbers and then interpret the result as a two's complement integer.

+^ This feels like a similar approach to how we handled truncation where we would just perform the operation as usual and then handle "chopping bits" on the result after.

+"For x and y in the range Tmin <= x, y <= Tmax, let s = x +(t/w) y.
+Then the computation of s has had a positive overflow if and only if x > 0 and y > 0 but s <= 0.
+The computation has had negative overflow if and only if x < 0 and y < 0 but s >= 0."
+(128) This makes sense!
+If we were adding two numbers of the same sign and the result has a different one we know we overflowed!

+Positive Overflow:
+    1. x + y > Tmax
+    2. x > 0 and y > 0 and x + y <= 0

+Negative Overflow:
+    1. x + y < Tmin
+    2. x < 0 and y < 0 and x + y >= 0